MTMing/Tokimon_App/README.md

 + Email: A valid email address agrees with the format of name@email.xxx.

 ### 2. Attributes for the Tokimons:
-+ weight: Measured in Pounds, with maximum 3 number limit
++ weight: A integer value with maximum three digits represents the weight in pounds.
-+ height: Measured in cm, with maximum 3 number limit
++ height: A integer value with maximum three digits represents the height in centimeters.
-+ Fly, Fight, Fire, Water, Electric, Ice: The ability of the Tokimons, with an integer between 0 and 100
++ special ability: An integer value between 0 and 100 represents a Tokimons' ablity including fly, fight, fire, water, electric, and ice.
-+ total: The sum of the abilities of the tokiomon
++ total: The sum of all special ability value.

 ### 3. Bar chart
 + For displaying the data clearly, I add a bar chart for the trainer's level and add a bar chart for all Tokimons' total abilities